 - Expressed in 1996 dollars, expenditures for Michigan government education have dramatically increased between 1970 and 1996, rising by 39.3 percent from $7.3 billion to $10.2 billion.141 Governor Engler's budget for Fiscal Year 2000 increases education spending to more than $13 billion—an increase of 57 percent since 1990, the year he took office.
 In addition, the budget guarantees that no district will receive less than $5,550 per pupil.142

 - The projected growth in the student population in Michigan over the next 10 years will be financially significant.
 Either the market will bear the burden of providing more schools, or taxes will have to be increased to meet expansion needs of more schools, teachers, administrators, and support staff involved in government education.
 143

 - Government schools could save money by privatizing support services such as janitorial, food, and transportation services.
 Competitive contracting can provide schools with the kind of expertise, flexibility, and cost efficiencies not always available with in-house service provision.
 Any savings in support services can be used to provide additional resources for the classroom.
 Properly designed and monitored, contracts between government schools and private providers can help school administrators do more with less.144

-School choice will likely reduce bureaucracy and centralization.
-As researcher John E. Chubb explains, "There is every reason to believe that the administrative structure of a choice system would be less bureaucratized than today's public school systems, and look more like private educational systems, where competition compels decentralization and administrative savings."145 Most choice plans would actually reduce overhead administrative expenditures and increase the availability of more public money.146 An analysis of government schools in New York City found that they have about 240 times the number of administrators as do local Catholic schools, but only 4 times as many pupils.147 Competition will reduce the waste that exists in the current system.
+- As researcher John E. Chubb explains, "There is every reason to believe that the administrative structure of a choice system would be less bureaucratized than today's public school systems, and look more like private educational systems, where competition compels decentralization and administrative savings."145 Most choice plans would actually reduce overhead administrative expenditures and increase the availability of more public money.146 An analysis of government schools in New York City found that they have about 240 times the number of administrators as do local Catholic schools, but only 4 times as many pupils.147 Competition will reduce the waste that exists in the current system.